 Squam's loons are facing multiple co-occurring stressors that are common to loons throughout the state, including climate change, increased recreational activities, increased predator populations, and other threats.
 Contaminant burdens that were higher than on other lakes and elevated rates of lead tackle mortality have, in concert with these other stressors, apparently resulted in disruptions to social structure, loon survival, and breeding success.
-Productivity has improved to an extent each of the past two years and there were very encouraging results in 2020, with 11 chicks hatched and 8 fledged on Squam Lake.
-However, long-term average productivity on Squam remains well below historic levels.
+In 2021, Squam's adult population includes 14 territorial pairs.
+To date, 8 chicks have hatched on Squam Lake with 3 of those still doing well and 2 nests are still active.
+Long-term average productivity on Squam remains well below historic levels.

 The identification of elevated contaminant levels in unhatched Squam loon eggs collected from failed nests has driven LPC's work to identify sources of contaminants in the Squam watershed and to monitor contaminants in loon eggs.
-LPC tested three unhatched eggs from the 2019 breeding season.
-Levels of contaminants in two of the three eggs were higher than mean levels in recent years.
-Levels of PBDE (flame retardants) and PFOS contaminants in these eggs followed slightly increasing trends.
+LPC tested three unhatched eggs from the 2020 breeding season and 7 Squam eggs for dioxin-like PCBs.
+Levels of contaminants in one of the 3 eggs tested for the full suite of contaminants were notably higher than mean levels since 2008.
+Overall contaminant levels since 2008 are stable but not decreasing, although the trend for chlordane (an insecticide) is increasing while that of PFAS (stain repellants) is declining.
 LPC is preparing a paper of its egg contaminant results for submission to a peer-reviewed journal.

 Sediment sampling conducted by LPC as part of our efforts to identify sources of contaminants pinpointed three sites of contaminated sediments.
 Levels of contaminants at these locations are above levels identified as being possibly or likely harmful to aquatic life.
 LPC presented these data in a report to New Hampshire Department of Environmental Services (DES), shared the report with the Squam Lakes Association, and recommended additional testing of sediments and fish.
 As a follow up to LPC's findings, DES tested fish from Squam and issued a new, more stringent fish consumption guideline in spring 2020 due to elevated PCBs in the fish.
-DES, the Squam Lakes Association, and researchers at Plymouth State University have recognized the gravity of this situation, and LPC has been instrumental in forming a coalition of agencies and organizations to expand the investigation into contaminants and identify options for mitigation.
+DES, the Squam Lakes Association, and researchers at Plymouth State University have recognized the gravity of this situation, and LPC has helped form a coalition of agencies and organizations to expand the investigation into contaminants and identify options for mitigation.

-In bringing this issue to light and leading a collaboration of state and federal agencies, a university, and non-profit organizations, LPC is ensuring that these issues are addressed to safeguard the health of Squam and all its inhabitants.
+In bringing this issue to light and participating in a collaboration of state and federal agencies, a university, and non-profit organizations, LPC is working to ensure that these issues are addressed to safeguard the health of Squam and all its inhabitants.
 LPC will continue to work to recover Squam Lake's loon population through intensive research, monitoring, management, and outreach as part of the Squam Lake Loon Initiative.
 This work will continue to inform LPC's conservation efforts for loons on Squam and throughout the state.